aptivator/anagrammer/README.md

 As a result, the tests will run slower than usual.

 During testing, when inputting words via the command-line prompt, "Enter" key is triggered by its respective code.
-On Windows systems such a mechanism may not work.
+Tests were successfully run on Linux and latest Windows systems.
+On some installations such a mechanism may not work.

 ### Other Notes